ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 It has x-axis 'unemploy/pop' with labels 0.02, 0.03, 0.04 and 0.05.
 It has y-axis 'uempmed' with labels 5, 10, 15, 20 and 25.
 There is a legend indicating colour is used to show year(date), ranging from 1967 represented by colour dark purplish blue to 2015 shown as colour brilliant blue.
-The chart is a path graph that VI can not process.
+The chart is a path graph that VI cannot process.
 ```